RamailoTech/msu_unlearningalgorithm/mu/algorithms/scissorhands/Readme.md

 * --config_path: Specifies the YAML configuration file to load default values.
 * --train_method: Overrides the training method ("xattn").
 * --alpha: Sets the guidance strength for the starting image to 0.2.
-* --epochs: Increases the number of training epochs to 10.
-* --lr: Updates the learning rate to 1e-4.
 * --devices: Specifies the GPUs (e.g., device 0 and 1) for training.
 * --raw_dataset_dir: Changes the raw dataset directory.
 * --output_dir: Sets a custom output directory for this run.